Since the Middle Ages, the present-day district of Blankenstein has developed below the castle.

 By far the most famous Blankenstein woman was the women's rights activist Franziska Mathilde Annecke.
 A commemorative plaque adorns her house in Vidumestraße.

-Numerous forest paths and the 19th century Gethmann Garden with its winding paths below the castle invite you to walk and stroll - afterwards, some restaurants invite you to linger.
+Numerous forest paths and the 19th century Gethmann Garden with its winding paths below the castle invite you to walk and stroll - after that, several restaurants invite you to stop for a bite to eat.

 From the viewing platforms in the Gethmann Garden as well as from the castle tower, you have a magnificent view of the Middle Ruhr Valley, which reflects the very special charm of this unique landscape at any time of year.